Content Production Process: How to Scale Content Creation

 - Continually optimize your content production by looking at organic search traffic, conducting audits, measuring engagement, tracking conversions, and utilizing behavioral analytics.

-We all know that a great content strategy is essential to enterprise SEO.
+We all know that a great content strategy is essential to SEO.
 But when you’re operating at scale, both your content and SEO strategy have a lot of heavy lifting to do before they can move the needle.
 In fact, digital content production alone won’t cut it.

 In a full-scale content strategy, the amount of time you’ll spend on content production may be less than the time you’ll spend planning.
 It’s a little like throwing a big event: sure, the way the event runs the day-of is arguably everything.
-But the months of planning and coordination beforehand are what determine the event’s success.
+But the months of content planning and coordination beforehand are what determine the event’s success.

 Define content goals